rancher/docs/content/rancher/v2.5/en/cluster-admin/certificate-rotation/_index.md

 **Results:** The selected certificates will be rotated and the related services will be restarted to start using the new certificate.

-> **Note:** Even though the RKE CLI can use custom certificates for the Kubernetes cluster components, Rancher currently doesn't allow the ability to upload these in Rancher Launched Kubernetes clusters.
+> **Note:** Even though the RKE CLI can use custom certificates for the Kubernetes cluster components, Rancher currently doesn't allow the ability to upload these in Rancher launched Kubernetes clusters.